 The Latest Updates

-- Cooper Spur Mountain Resort is opening this Friday, January 16th, hours will be 4:00pm – 8:00pm on Friday and 9:00am – 5:00pm Saturday through Monday.
+- Cooper Spur Mountain Resort is closed for the season.
 Follow the Cooper Spur website for updates and to see the new resort webcam.

 Stay up-to-date by subscribing to the Ski Oregon email newsletter for events, deals and info all winter long.